 The Technology: Super e-Platform and Blade Battery 2.0

-BYD's Flash Charging system is built on three interlocking components: the Super e-Platform, the Blade Battery 2.0, and a network of BESS-buffered charging stations.
-None of these is individually revolutionary.
-The combination, and the economics of delivering it at volume, is.
+BYD's Flash Charging story is built on three interlocking components: the Super e-Platform, the fast-charge battery pack, and a proprietary high-power charging network.
+None of these is individually sufficient.
+The combination, and the economics of delivering it at volume, is the point.

 Why LFP Can Do This Now